 Equity markets worldwide were in a general upward trend when we launched our ETFs; however, the U.S. equity markets started to significantly decline in the second half of 2008 for many reasons, including concerns over home values and mortgage-related financial products, the safety of major financial institutions and the resulting freeze in the credit markets.
 The decline then spread worldwide.
 Investors sold their investments in equities and corporate debt and invested in U.S. government securities and commodities, particularly gold, a trend that continues today.
 The response from governments and central banks around the world to the financial crisis in 2008 was to provide an unprecedented amount of monetary and fiscal stimulus.
 Many central banks lowered interest rates to near zero, issued a number of debt guarantees for banks and other non-bank financial institutions, and began to increase the supply of money through open market asset purchases.
 Additionally, many governments passed legislation that increased spending and added billions of dollars into the global economy.
 The major global equity market indexes ended 2008 lower with the S&P 500, MSCI EAFE and MSCI Emerging Market indexes all significantly declining.
-Our AUM, in turn also significantly declined as a result of decreases in the market value of the securities our ETFs hold, not as result of outflows from our ETFs.

-After reaching a market bottom in March 2009, global financial markets staged a dramatic recovery, with major global market indexes rebounding strongly off of significant declines.
-As general market conditions improved, financial markets rallied, investor sentiment turned more positive and share prices rose.
+Our AUM in turn also significantly declined as a result of decreases in the market value of the securities our ETFs hold, not as result of outflows from our ETFs.
+After reaching a market bottom in March 2009, global financial markets rallied, investor sentiment turned more positive and share prices rose.
 Our AUM also increased due to strong inflows into our ETFs.

 This positive momentum continued into 2010 and first half of 2011 and we continued to experience robust growth and expansion.
 However, despite the recovery, concerns remained regarding high unemployment and the rate of economic recovery in the United States, the stability of European economies and their banks, and rising inflation in the emerging market countries.
-These concerns came to the forefront recently as the U.S. equity markets together with other equity markets worldwide again experienced significant volatility.
+These concerns came to the forefront in the second half of 2011 as the U.S. equity markets together with other equity markets worldwide again experienced significant volatility.
 This recent volatility was led by the U.S. debt ceiling debates in Congress and the subsequent downgrade of U.S. government debt by Standard and Poor's coupled with significant concerns over stability of European banks and the possibility of Greece defaulting on its debt.
-Our AUM reached a high of \$13.5 billion on July 26, 2011.
-However, it has declined to \$11.2 billion as of September 30, 2011, primarily as a result of negative market movement.